 Do not assess whether the company has increased or decreased the share of minorities by a small margin or if they did or did not meet the goals they have set themselves, as it is trivial.

 Decide how well the company is empowering or degrading minorities in the workforce.
-No new information is needed here; tie your conclusion back into the introduction.
+No new information is needed here; tie your conclusion to the introduction.

 After considering the broader issue and the company’s actions, what is the company’s net impact on the issue at hand?
 Is it positive or negative?
 Is the impact significant when compared to the data illustrating the broader issue?